av01d/GoogleFontLoader/README.md

 - call `document.fonts.load`
 - resolve.

+Use this if you need to be absolutely sure the Google Fonts you use in your project are all fully loaded and ready to use (f.e. when you use Google Fonts on a `<canvas>`).

 ## Installation

 Download `GoogleFontLoader.js` or its minified cousin `GoogleFontLoader.min.js` and place it on your server, somewhere within the document root.
 Then include it in your page like so: